 The consultant may have been called in to focus on known issues.
 They might be tasked with identifying areas of waste or inefficiency, and correcting the practices that contribute to them.
 It’s possible their presence is needed to help neutralize internal political struggles or other organizational issues that are hindering progress.
 Many times, outside experts are brought in simply because the expertise to execute a complex or high-visibility project doesn’t exist in-house.

 No matter the consultant’s primary mission, the project team should always leverage the near-term successes with an eye toward the future.
-By carefully crafting a longer-term strategy, the PMO will be able to continue achieving better results even after the partnership with the outside expert has ended.
+By carefully crafting a longer-term strategy, the Project Team will be able to continue achieving better results even after the partnership with the outside expert has ended.